What exactly does a disciplinary procedure consist of?

-To expand on the above, we look at what an effective disciplinary procedure consists of below.
+To see what these legal requirements look like in practice, let’s take a look at what an effective disciplinary procedure consists of below.

 What is the purpose of a disciplinary procedure?